 - This season there are hunt areas on the Patuxent Watershed along the Triadelphia/T. Howard Duckett (Rocky Gorge) Reservoirs watershed and at the Piscataway WWTP.
 All have been hunted previously.

-- The number of hunters in each area will be determined by the hunt manager and DNR, and reviewed for safety considerations by the Office of Security and Safety Services.
+- The number of hunters in each area will be determined by the hunt manager with DNR recommendations, and reviewed for safety considerations by the Office of Security and Safety Services.

 - Applications are available online, at Brighton Dam or may be requested by calling 301-206-7485.